einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 <a id="adobecolor"></a>
 ## 4. Extracting Your Site's Color Scheme from a Photo

-For get colors for our HTML elements, we're going to use a free feature on Adobe Color's site.
+To get colors for our HTML elements, we're going to use a free feature on Adobe Color's site.

 First, go here: [Extract color from an image](https://color.adobe.com/create/image){:target="_blank"}